SauloCav/Software-Engineering/ImportantNotesMod02.md

 ▸ Classes should hide internal implementation details (using the private modifier), especially those subject to change. <br>
 ▸ Additionally, the class interface must be stable from the syntactic and semantic point of view;
 - Cohesion
-▸ Cohesion measures the degree to which elements of a given component (such as classes and methods) are related to each other.
+▸ Cohesion measures the degree to which elements of a given component (such as classes and methods) are related to each other. <br>
-▸ High cohesion means that all elements within a component are directed toward performing a single task;
+▸ High cohesion means that all elements within a component are directed toward performing a single task; <br>
 ▸ One of the best known metrics to calculate the "lack of cohesion" is called LCOM (Lack of Cohesion Between Methods).
 - Coupling
-▸ Coupling generally means the extent to which ("strength") two components depend ("relationship") on one another for successful execution;
+▸ Coupling generally means the extent to which ("strength") two components depend ("relationship") on one another for successful execution; <br>
 ▸ Coupling can be very useful, especially when it occurs with the interface of a stable class that provides a service relevant to the source class.
-Bad coupling, on the other hand, should be avoided, as it is a coupling not mediated by stable interfaces.
+Bad coupling, on the other hand, should be avoided, as it is a coupling not mediated by stable interfaces. <br>
 ▸ Maximize cohesion (intra-module), minimize coupling (inter-module).
 ### SOLID
 - SOLID is an acronym created by Michael Feathers after observing five principles of object orientation and code design — Created by Robert C. Martin (a.k.a.
 Uncle Bob).
 Used to make the software more change tolerant and easier to understand.